 That's when you move to a development build.
 It's your own custom version of Expo Go, compiled for your app, containing exactly the native code your project needs.
 For any production-quality app, this is the recommended path.
 You get the full fidelity of a real device test before you ever submit to a store.

 Expo ships with a large SDK of pre-built native modules covering most things you'd need: camera, location, notifications, file system, sensors, biometrics, and so on.
-For most apps, you'll never write a line of native code.
+For many applications, teams can avoid writing native platform code entirely.

 When a library doesn't exist for some specific need, the Expo Modules API gives you a way out.
 You can write Swift and Kotlin and expose those capabilities to JavaScript without leaving the Expo workflow.
 Your project stays maintainable even when custom native work shows up.